SayTap: Language to Quadrupedal Locomotion: Method

 We use a feed-forward neural network as the control policy $\pi_{\theta}$.
 It outputs the desired positions for each motor joint and its input includes the base's angular velocities, the gravity vector $\vec{g}=[0, 0, -1]$ in the base's frame, user specified velocity, current joint positions and velocities, policy output from the last time step, and desired foot contact patterns.
 In this paper, we use Unitree A1 \cite{unitree} as the quadrupedal robot.
 A1 has 3 joints per leg (i.e., hip, thigh and calf joints) and $L_w=5$ in all experiments, therefore the dimensions of the policy's input and output are $65$ and $12$, respectively.
 The policy has three hidden layers of sizes $[512, 256, 128]$ with $\mathrm{ELU}(\alpha=1.0)$ at each hidden layer as the non-linear activation function.

-To encourage natural and symmetric behaviors, we employ a double-pass trick in the control policy.
+To encourage natural and symmetric behaviors, we employ a double-pass trick in the control policy which has been shown to be effective in other scenarios too~\cite{tang2020learning,yazied2023iros}.
 Specifically, instead of using $a_t=\pi_{\theta}(s_t)$ directly as the output, we use $a_t=0.5[ \pi_{\theta}(s_t) + f_{\mathrm{act}} {(} \pi_{\theta}(f_{\mathrm{obs}}(s_t) {)} ]$, where $f_{\mathrm{act}}(\cdot)$ and $f_{\mathrm{obs}}(\cdot)$ flips left-right the policy's output and the robot's state respectively.
 Intuitively, this double-pass trick says the control policy should output consistently when it receives the original and the left-right mirrored states.
 In practice, we find this trick greatly improves the naturalness of the robot's movement and helped shrink the sim-to-real gap.